Last Updated on

 The Idle Axe Can Help Too

-It’s okay if you don’t have the sharp machete or drilling machine at this moment.
+It’s okay if you don’t have the sharp machete or benchtop drill press at this moment.
 An axe can also help you here.

 Just make a line like before and you want to cut small pieces next.
 It needs to be at least a couple of inches away from the drawn line.
 You want to cricket both sides.
 The lumber will break into two pieces, just keep continuing until then.